hubmal/scene-representation-models/README.md

 # Scene representation models from scratch

-Implementations of NeRF and Gaussian Splatting algoritms from scratch using PyTorch.
+Implementations of NeRF and Gaussian Splatting algorithms from scratch using PyTorch.

 ## NeRF